-be clean, Washed white in thy blood, as the
+be clean.
+Washed white in thy blood, as the

-Washed white in thy blood, as the beautiful snow; The robe of thy righteousness on us be seen, The joy of forgiveness our young hearts shall know, We come, oh, &c.
+beautiful snow:

-Our peace, like a river, unbroken shall flow.
+- The robe of thy righteousness on us be seen. - The joy of forgiveness our young hearts shall know, We come, oh, &c. - Our peace, like a river, unbroken shall flow.

-3. Our sins, though as scarlet, they all shall 4.
-When life is all over, we hope then above, eth no tear, To sing in sweet numbers thy wonderful love.
+- 3. Our sins, though as scarlet, they all shall 4.
+When life is all over, we hope then above. - Where cometh no terror, where falleth no tear, - To sing in sweet numbers thy wonderful love. - With all who in childhood have followed thee here. - We come, oh, &c.
+In the glory of heaven at last to appear.